CCW MAPS & FAQ’s

 What forms of payment do you accept?

-We accept Cash, checks and all major credit cards.
+We accept Cash, and all major credit cards.
 Class fees are non-refundable, but we will allow you to reschedule to participate in a future class.
 Credit cards may not be available depending on internet and cellular coverage.

 What is your refund policy?

 We understand that schedules can change and for whatever reason you may be unable to attend the class for which you have registered.
 We have determined that our class fees are non-refundable.
 We will, however, allow you to reschedule and participate in a future class.
-Please send us an email prior to missing a class or shortly after to let us know the future date you will be attending.
+Please send us an email prior to missing a class to let us know the future date you will be attending.
 We will make sure we have a spot available.
 NO REFUNDS!